Cipherpy/otolith-morpho-captioning/README.md

 # 🐟 Otolith-Morpho-Captioning

-## Morphology-Grounded Vision–Language Modeling for Taxonomic Explainability
+### Morphology-Grounded Vision–Language Modeling for Taxonomic Explainability

+## 🔍 Problem

-Problem.
-Taxonomic identification in ichthyology increasingly relies on image pipelines, yet current models lack morphology-grounded explainability and degrade under domain shift (camera, illumination, geography, species OOD).
+Taxonomic identification in ichthyology is increasingly dependent on image-based pipelines.
+However, existing models often fail to deliver morphology-grounded explainability and suffer severe performance degradation under domain shifts (e.g., changes in camera setup, illumination, geography, or out-of-distribution species).

+### 🎯 Goal

-Goal.
-This repository provides research-grade code and protocols to train and evaluate vision–language models (VLMs) that produce diagnostic, region-referential captions for otolith images, coupled to species ID and open-world/OOD robustness analyses.
+This repository provides research-grade code and reproducible protocols for training and evaluating vision–language models (VLMs) that generate diagnostic, region-referential captions for otolith images.
+The system is designed to:

+Ground textual outputs in morphological regions (sulcus, ostium, cauda, posterior margin).

+Couple captioning with species identification tasks.

+Benchmark robustness under open-world and OOD (out-of-distribution) settings.

+Built for researchers aiming to push the frontier of explainable multimodal AI in taxonomy, ecology, and fisheries science.

 ---